nginxinc/nginx-wiki/source/start/index.rst

 resulted in many "copy and paste" configurations that are almost guaranteed to work.

+If the web applications with the configuration don't work, please check whether the simplest web application works.
+For example, if PHP based web applications such as mediawiki don't work, please check if PHP FastCGI (refer to :doc:`topics/examples/phpfcgi`) works.

 * `ActiveColab <https://www.howtoforge.com/running-activecollab-3-on-nginx-lemp-on-debian-wheezy-ubuntu-12.10>`_
 * `Chive <https://github.com/perusio/chive-nginx>`_
 * :doc:`topics/recipes/cms_made_simple`